Information provided under the section 4 (I) (b) of the Act

 All the financial and regulatory powers are vested with the Chairman, AERB.
 To facilitate the smooth functioning of the organization, these powers are suitably delegated to the Vice-chairman and Directors/Heads of Division.

-AERB has nine Divisions including Administration and Accounts Division.
+AERB has ten Divisions including Administration and Accounts Division.
 In addition, safety related R&D useful in regulatory process is carried out in Safety Research Institute of AERB, which is located at Kalpakkam.